Siege of Louisbourg (1758): Aftermath

 Louisbourg had held out long enough to prevent an attack on Quebec in 1758.
 However the fall of the fortress led to the loss of French territory across Atlantic Canada.
 From Louisbourg, British forces spent the remainder of the year routing French forces and occupying French settlements in what is today New Brunswick, Prince Edward Island and Newfoundland.
 The second wave of the Acadian expulsion began.
 The British engaged in the St. John River Campaign, the Cape Sable Campaign, the Petitcodiac River Campaign, the Ile Saint-Jean Campaign, and the removal of Acadians in the Gulf of St. Lawrence Campaign (1758).
+After the siege, 3,100 Acadians were deported, of which an estimated 1,649 died by drowning or disease.

 The loss of Louisbourg deprived New France of naval protection, opening the Saint Lawrence to attack.
 Louisbourg was used in 1759 as the staging point for General Wolfe's famous siege of Quebec ending French rule in North America.
 Following the surrender of Quebec, British forces and engineers set about methodically destroying the fortress with explosives, ensuring that it could not return to French possession a second time in any eventual peace treaty.
 By 1760, the entire fortress was reduced to mounds of rubble.
 In 1763 the Treaty of Paris saw France formally cede Canada, including Cape Breton Island, to the British.
 In 1768 the last of the British garrison departed along with most of the remaining civilian inhabitants.